Rdslatez/Homework-4/README.md

-# Homework-4
+# Pandas-Challenge

-# Contained within is the completed homework assignment and resources needed for it.
+# Demonstrating the use of Pandas in Python, making calculations and manipulating Pandas Dataframes.